Y0Coss/docs-fork/pages/manage_and_operate/observability/logs_data_platform/opensearch_index/guide.en-gb.md

 Attach these rights to your policies freely whether you need to interact directly with the OpenSearch API or through the manager.

 The prefix of all indices or aliases created is <service_name>.
 Example: ldp-ab-12345-i-my-awesome-index.
-To interact with the OpenSearch API, you can either create [service accounts](/pages/account_and_service_management/account_information/authenticate-api-with-service-account) and leverages the OpenID workflow, or create [local users](/pages/account_and_service_management/account_information/ovhcloud-users-management) with their Personal Access Token with the API:
+To interact with the OpenSearch API, you can either create [service accounts](/pages/account_and_service_management/account_information/authenticate-api-with-service-account) and leverage the OpenID workflow, or create [local users](/pages/account_and_service_management/account_information/ovhcloud-users-management) with their Personal Access Token with the API:

 > [!api]
 >